Granda Glover on Bragg's Island1991

 The composition shows David Glover walking down a path on Bragg's Island.
 On the right side of the foreground, an elderly man in dark work clothes and cap walks along a sloping path toward the water, his body leaning forward with purposeful movement.
 The path and surrounding ground are rendered in warm earth tones—reddish-brown, coral-pink, and ochre hand-colouring over etched grey-black lines suggesting rocky terrain.

 A white picket fence with vertical slats crosses the middle ground, with sections hand-coloured in coral-pink tones.
 On the left side, behind this fence, stands the willow tree planted by his wife Alfreda, its delicate branches spreading upward, enclosed by protective fencing to keep sheep and goats away.
-Behind the fence, the family house rises—a clapboard-sided structure with peaked roof rendered in blue-grey and turquoise aquatint tones (the actual house was viridian green with yellow trim).
+Behind the fence, the family house rises—a clapboard-sided structure with peaked roof rendered in blue-grey and turquoise aquatint tones.
 Additional outbuildings appear to the right.
 The sky dominates the upper portion: sweeping clouds hand-coloured in coral-pink and rose on the left transition to deep Prussian blue on the right, suggesting dawn or dusk—the times when Glover walked this path to haul his cod traps.

 The overall palette combines hand-coloured warm tones (coral-pinks, earth reds, ochres) with cool blue-grey aquatint (buildings and sky).
 The work is signed "David Blackwood—1991" in the lower margin.
-Medium: etching and aquatint with hand-colouring on paper.
+Medium: etching and aquatint with hand-colouring on paper, 11" × 14" (27.9 × 35.6 cm).

 Full Provenance